Welcome to the next stage in your Process Street onboarding!

 Let’s put scheduling into practice…

-- Follow the ‘how to’ steps above and schedule your checklist now to run daily
+- Follow the ‘how to’ steps above and schedule your workflow now to run daily

 - Assign yourself (you can change this later, but this will ensure you get notifications)